 The most common reasons for FedEx truck crashes include:

-• Improper Vehicle Maintenance: Worn-out brakes, tire blowouts, and steering failures can lead to preventable crashes.
-FedEx and its contractors must regularly inspect and maintain their fleets under FMCSA regulations.
+- Improper Vehicle Maintenance: Worn-out brakes, tire blowouts, and steering failures can lead to preventable crashes.
+FedEx and its contractors are required to regularly inspect and maintain their fleets following FMCSA regulations.

 Who Can Be Held Liable in a FedEx Truck Crash